eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 -  [DNS round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) cluster using DNS round-robin based load-balancer, clients only use DNS on connect and fail-over, but stick to a received IP-address for application traffic.
 -  [DTLS 1.2 connection ID based load-balancer](https://github.com/eclipse/californium/wiki/DTLS-1.2-connection-ID-based-load-balancer) cluster using an udp-load-balancer, based on DTLS Connection ID mapping to cluster-nodes.

 Currently no idea above will be able to provide high-availability for single messages.
 These solutions provide high-availability only by fail-over with a new handshake.
-A future improvement maybe to support a graceful shutdown and restart, so that on planed software updates no fail-over will be required.
+On planed server updates using the graceful shutdown and restart will not require fail-over handshakes.

 If DTLS without Connection ID is used, the cluster depends on the udp-load-balancer to map the source-address to the desired cluster-node.
 If that mapping expires, frequently new DTLS handshakes are required.
 That is also true, if for other reasons the source-address has changed, e.g. caused by other NATs on the ip-route.
 That mostly results in "automatic-handshakes", with a quiet time close to the expected NAT timeout (e.g. 30s).
 With that, the first of the above approaches are easy, but the required handshakes will lower the efficiency.
 The [AirVantage / sbulb](https://github.com/AirVantage/sbulb) `long-term` mapping approach is therefore remarkable.
 At least, if that is the only address-changing component, it overcomes the most issues.
 If more address-changers are on the route, then again only new handshakes helps.

 That shows a parallel to the general issue of DTLS, that changing source-addresses usually cause troubles, because the crypto-context is identified by that.
-[DRAFT IETF TLS-DTLS Connection ID](https://www.ietf.org/archive/id/draft-ietf-tls-dtls-connection-id-07.txt) solves that by replacing the address with a connection ID (CID).
+[DRAFT IETF TLS-DTLS Connection ID](https://www.ietf.org/archive/id/draft-ietf-tls-dtls-connection-id-13.txt) solves that by replacing the address with a connection ID (CID).
 The last of the above links points to a first experiment, which requires a special setup for a ip-tables based udp-load-balancer.
 Now, the `extended-plugtest-server` comes with such CID based udp-load-balancer-support already built-in!
 With that, you may now use a basic udp-load-balancer and together with this built-in support you get a working solution!
 The functional principle is the same: the CID is not only used to identify the crypto-context, it is also used to identify the node of the cluster.

 ```
 ID 01ab2345cd